great-illuminary/lorcana-data/README.md

 name:
   logic: string, the logic that can be used to automate the effects
   values:
-    - _optional_
+    _optional_
-    - song_cost: int?, the cost of the song
+    song_cost: int?, the cost of the song
-    - cost: int?
+    cost: int?
-    - count: int?
+    count: int?
-    - damages: int?
+    damages: int?
   title:
-    - _optional_
+    _optional_
-    - en: the english translation
+    en: the english translation
-    - fr: the french translation
+    fr: the french translation
-    - de: the german translation
+    de: the german translation
   text:
-    - en: the english translation
-    - fr: the french translation
-    - de: the german translation
-  note:
-    - _optional_
-    - en: the english translation of the annotation
+    en: the english translation
-    - fr: the french translation of the annotation
+    fr: the french translation
-    - de: the german translation of the annotation
+    de: the german translation
 ```

 or as json